-We intend to use our net proceeds from this offering for growth strategies, which are expected to include: (i) providing capital to the Existing Gladstone Funds and the Future Gladstone Funds, including through general partnership interests; (ii) providing additional capital to Gladstone Acquisition in connection with its Initial Business Combination; (iii) working capital to supplement our existing line of credit; and (iv) for other general corporate purposes.
+We intend to use our net proceeds from this offering for growth strategies, which are expected to include: (i) providing capital to the Existing Gladstone Funds and the Future Gladstone Funds, including through general partnership interests; (ii) working capital to supplement our existing line of credit; and (iii) for other general corporate purposes.
 We will make investments in the Existing Gladstone Funds and the Future Gladstone Funds solely to the extent that we are not required to register as an investment company under the 1940 Act.
 No portion of the proceeds will be used to redeem or repurchase shares of our capital stock outstanding prior to this offering or to compensate our officers or Directors.

-We currently intend to use up to \$ million of the net proceeds from this offering to provide capital to the Existing Gladstone Funds and the million of the net proceeds from this offering to provide additional capital to Gladstone Acquisition with the remainder for working capital to supplement our existing line of credit; investing in other general partnership interests or other controlling interests in other new affiliated funds or other growth initiatives either directly or through our Adviser Subsidiary; providing additional capital to the Existing Gladstone Funds; and for other general corporate purposes.
+We currently intend to use up to \$ million of the net proceeds from this offering to provide capital to the Existing Gladstone Funds and the Future Gladstone Funds with the remainder for working capital to supplement our existing line of credit; investing in other general partnership interests or other controlling interests in other new affiliated funds or other growth initiatives either directly or through our Adviser Subsidiary; and for other general corporate purposes.
 If launched, Gladstone Retail will seek to purchase and own retail properties, which we define as locations that are open to the public and provide a product or service, and Gladstone Farming will seek to purchase agricultural operations across the United States that are focused on high-value crops such as organic vegetables, fruits and nuts and those of which may be converted to organic and farming related operations and businesses that support the farming industry.
 If launched, Gladstone Partners will seek to invest alone or co-invest in new portfolio companies with the Gladstone BDCs.
-In addition, we may invest additional capital in Gladstone Acquisition in connection with its Initial Business Combination.
-In the event that Gladstone Acquisition successfully completes its Initial Business Combination, it is likely that we will prioritize Gladstone Acquisition rather than Gladstone Farming.